 Animsquad is proud to present our feature animation quality rigs exclusive for Animsquad students.
 The rigs come with excellent IK/FK switching.
 Arms and legs are stretchy and have bend-bow's allowing you to sculpt them just the way you want them.
 The facial rig is a powerful cluster driven setup, which triggers appealing blend shapes making it easy to achieve appealing facial poses.
 Animsquad rigs come with a body and face picker tool, streamlining your workflow.
 An extensive library of face poses helps you keep the character on model and get through animating lip sync a lot quicker.

-Animsquad continuously is working on creating new and exciting rigs.
-"Michelle" is almost finished and will be ready for the Fall term.
+Animsquad just finished creating our most appealing rig yet called "Michelle.
 Next on the list are a masculine male (think Tarzan), boy, girl and a quadruped.

 Check out this clip to see how we do things at Animsquad.
 Once a week the tutor meets with the class for 3 hours and critiques the students work-in-progress.
 Each critique is tailored to what the shot needs.
 For example in this case the tutor Marlon Nowe felt it was important to open up the student's Maya file so he could tweak the pose inside Maya.
 We allow students to upload a Maya file live during the meeting and the tutor in return can save the file and kick it back to the student.

 This clip is a good example how a tutor, in this case Malcon Pierce, uses drawing to illustrate how to push poses.
 This method is very effective since it's quick and clear.
 Sometimes it's much easier just to draw the pose, rather than opening Maya and pushing around the rig.
 It also shows how every Animsquad tutor has his/her own way of teaching animation.
 Some tutors focus more on the acting and clarity of the performance.
 Other tutors are more about the appeal and flow of the poses.